rouyang2017/RBH_for_Cation_Ordering/README.md

-Recommendation-based basin-hopping for thermodynamic global optimization of cation ordering in multi-cation perovskites
+Recommendation-based Basin-Hopping (RBH) for thermodynamic global optimization of cation ordering in multi-cation perovskites